OneOverCosine/hangman-project/README.md

     - [x] As a player, so that I won't guess the same letter twice, I'd like to know which letters have been guessed already
     - [ ] As a player, so that I know when to be cautious, I want to know how many guesses I have left
         - [x] As the system, so that I can show the player their remaining guesses, I want to calculate the number of incorrect guesses made
         - [ ] As a player, so that I can see how many incorrect guesses are left, I'd like a visual representation of the hanged stick-man
-- ~~[ ] As a player, so that it's clear how many letters are in the mystery word, I'd like to see an underscore for each hidden letter~~
-- ~~[ ] As a player, so that I can see my correct guesses, I'd like the underscore to be replaced by the letter in the correct place~~
 ---
 - [ ] As a player, so that the game doesn't get boring, I'd like the computer to chose from a variety of English (GB) words